Shavana headshot with curly hair and gold earrings, wearing a colorful shirt with cartoon patterns, smiles against a background of lush green leaves.

 a Weapon.

-Born in Japan as a military brat to an Australian mother and a Gullah Geechee father hailing from Charleston, SC– my multi-racial lived experience informs my work and propels my multidisciplinary practice forward.
+Born in Japan as a military brat to an Australian mother and a Gullah Geechee father, my multicultural lived experience informs my work and propels my multidisciplinary practice forward.

 My practice is rooted in the language of material and form, where the visual becomes a space for both refuge and reckoning.
 Working across painting, ceramics, fibers, and experiential graphic design, I move fluidly between mediums, guided by aesthetic intuition, a reverence for craft, and a deep engagement with the physical act of making.